diegomarquez/game-builder/README.md

         + Overview on all the callbacks available to component
         + Overview on all the callbacks available to collider_component

-- Think about how to handle paths to images
+- Think about how to handle paths to images/sound

 - Make Sublime plugin to generate files from templates
     - Make an empty menu structure.